Vardaan Arora: Career

 Vardaan Arora's introduction to the pop music scene happened with his debut single, "Feel Good Song", in 2016.
 The song, written by Arora himself, charted on Spotify's Viral 50.
 In 2018, following the release of his single What If, Arora was named one of Billboard's 12 LGBTQ Musicians to Discover During Pride Month alongside up and coming openly queer acts such as Jesse Saint John, Zolita, REYNA, and others.
 Arora most recently released singles "January" and "thirty under thirty" in 2019.
 He co-penned the tracks with songwriter Natalia Lalwani, who is also originally from India.

-As an actor, Vardaan Arora was to appear on Netflix's psychological thriller Gypsy, starring Naomi Watts.
+As an actor, Vardaan Arora was to appear on Netflix's psychological thriller television series Gypsy, starring Naomi Watts.

 Arora has been an outspoken advocate for the LGBT community, and has also been open about his struggles with obsessive–compulsive disorder in order to gather more awareness about mental health issues.

 In 2019, Arora was cast in the film Wrong Turn.

 In August 2020, Arora released his debut EP, Heartbreak On The Dance Floor.
 Arora told Billboard, "I think I went into this industry pretty blindly, and because of that, I was still figuring out who I was as an artist for those four years...I'm aiming to make a big impact — I want to make a statement with this."
 Billboard wrote, "It's clear that Arora succeeded: the pure synth-pop he delivers on Heartbreak is some of his best yet, all packaged within the cohesive confines of a well-defined '80s aesthetic."
 The music video for the title track was featured in Rolling Stone who wrote, "Arora explores confidence, anxiety, sexiness, self-doubt and aims to portray that all these emotions can co-exist.
 Diving into glimmering pop that swivels every now and then, Arora has a handle on catchy pop that still places the most importance on emotive melodies."